Political Science (PS)

 PS 3311.
 American Political Thought: From the Colonial Period to Civil War.

-This course examines the development of American political ideas from the colonial period through the Civil War.
+This course surveys the historical evolution of American political ideas from the colonial period to the Civil War.
+It examines primary texts and competing perspectives on liberty, authority, representation, and constitutional design.
+The course employs historical and analytical methods to evaluate how political thought developed in response to social, economic, and institutional change.
+By engaging in close reading and structured analysis, students assess arguments within their historical context and identify key themes and continuities in early American political theory.
 Corequisite: PS 3300 or PS 3301 or POSI 3300 or POSI 3301 any with a grade of "D" or better.

 Grade Mode: Standard Letter